9452296506/ACU_06_2026_SITE_1/README.md

 > *"Pedido de demostración.
 Conecta tu pasarela de pago para activar compras reales."*

-## EU cosmetic compliance notes

-Copy is written to align with EU cosmetics rules — **Regulation (EC) No 1223/2009** and the common claim criteria of **Regulation (EU) No 655/2013** (legal compliance, truthfulness, evidential support, honesty, fairness, informed decision-making):

-- No medical or therapeutic claims; cautious cosmetic wording only (e.g. *"ayuda a hidratar la piel"*, *"contribuye a una apariencia más suave"*).
-- No exaggerated claims (no *"elimina todas las arrugas"*, *"resultado garantizado"*, *"100% efectivo"*, *"efecto bótox"*, *"clínicamente probado"*, etc.).
-- No fake countdowns, fake stock pressure or fake medical endorsements.
-- Before/after content is clearly labelled *"Imágenes ilustrativas.
-Los resultados pueden variar."*
-- Disclaimer present in the footer and FAQ.

 > **Important:** Marketing claims, legal texts and privacy copy are generic placeholders and **must be reviewed and adapted by the business owner or a legal advisor** before publication.
 Company data, address, email, NIF/CIF, VAT and DPO details are placeholders to be replaced.

 ## Folder structure